GarlGaru/GarlGaru/README.md

 - 👋 Hi, I’m @GarlGaru
 - 👀 I’m interested in ...
-Comunication between Backend and frontend
+Backend
 - 🌱 I’m currently learning ...
 Java, JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...